reptrack/reptrack-workout-service/README.md

 # 🏋️ reptrack-workout-service

-This is the **Workout Service** for the RepTrack system—a Spring Boot microservice responsible for managing **exercises** and **workout logs**.
-It stores and exposes RESTful endpoints for tracking a user’s fitness activities over time.
+This is the **Workout Service** for the RepTrack system — a Spring Boot microservice responsible for managing **exercises** and **workout logs**.
+It exposes RESTful endpoints to track a user’s fitness activities over time.

-This service is part of the [RepTrack microservice architecture](https://github.com/reptrack).
+This service is part of the broader [RepTrack microservice architecture](https://github.com/reptrack).

 ---